- Instructions for Form 8911 - Introductory Material

 To figure the business/investment use part of the total cost, multiply the cost of each separate refueling property by the percentage of business/investment use for that property.
 If during the tax year you convert property used solely for personal purposes to business/investment use (or vice versa), figure the percentage of business/investment use only for the number of months you use the property in your business or for the production of income.
 Multiply that percentage by the number of months you use the property in your business or for the production of income and divide the result by 12.

-Enter any Section 179 expense deduction you took for the property from Part I of Form 4562, Depreciation and Amortization.
+Enter any section 179 expense deduction you took for the property from Part I of Form 4562, Depreciation and Amortization.

 If you placed refueling property with business/investment use in service at more than one location, but all property placed in service at any one location would result in an amount of not more than $30,000 if property from that location was reported separately on line 5, enter the amount from line 5 on both line 6 and line 7.
-If you placed refueling property with business/investment use in service at more than one location, and property at at least one location would result in an amount of more than $30,000 if property from that location was reported separately on line 5, add the separate amounts for each location, but don’t include in the total more than $30,000 for any single location.
+If you placed refueling property with business/investment use in service at more than one location, and property in at least one location would result in an amount of more than $30,000 if property from that location was reported separately on line 5, add the separate amounts for each location, but don’t include in the total more than $30,000 for any single location.

 Enter total alternative fuel vehicle refueling property credits from: